j-richey/open_ttt_lib/CONTRIBUTING.md

    ```
 5. Commit the changes and tag the commit with the version number.
 6. Preform a dry run of publishing the crate with `cargo publish --dry-run`.
-7. Publish the create with `cargo publish`.
+7. Publish the crate with `cargo publish`.
 8. Push the git commit to GitHub and tags with `git push` and `git push --tags`.